-Series 28: A Life That Learns to Hold Itself Together
+Series 28: Internal Stability: Learning to Hold Yourself Together

 You have been living cautiously, choosing gently, and bending just enough to maintain peace.
 In all that accommodation, you lost the sound of your own voice.
 You didn’t mean to; nobody does.
 You force a smile while your body begs for rest, nod to a request even though your "yes" feels like swallowing glass, and dilute your opinion until it vanishes.
 Each time, you convince yourself that it’s easier this way since it’s more gentle and mature.
 But those moments accumulate, making it hard to breathe under the pressure of being excessively agreeable.